White Collar Criminal Defense & Government Investigations

-Healthcare Fraud: We represent directors, officers, employees, physicians and others in the health care industry who find themselves involved in criminal investigations and proceedings.
-Our lawyers have defended clients against allegations of billing fraud, false claims, kickbacks, off-label promotion, and other claims involving health care fraud.
-We also have conducted significant internal investigations for health care providers, and have undertaken voluntary self disclosures on behalf of health care professionals.
-Among our Partners is a former Chief of Health Care Fraud Prosecutions in the U.S. Attorney’s Office for the Eastern District of New York
+Morvillo Abramowitz Grand Iason & Anello PC represents companies, directors, officers, employees, physicians, and others in the health care industry who find themselves involved in criminal investigations, False Claims Act investigations, regulatory and enforcement proceedings, and civil litigation.
+Our lawyers understand the complex issues that exist within this ever-changing industry, and have defended clients against allegations of billing fraud, kickbacks, off-label promotion, misbranding, False Claims Act violations, and other claims involving health care fraud.
+We also have conducted significant internal investigations for health care providers, and have undertaken voluntary self-disclosures on behalf of health care professionals.
+We have the ability and experience to take all of these health care related matters to trial, if necessary.

 Our criminal tax practice includes representing clients in administrative investigations conducted by the IRS, grand jury investigations conducted by the Department of Justice or state prosecutors, at trial, in sentencing proceedings, and on appeals.
 We also counsel clients confronting “egg shell” audits involving sensitive issues and the potential for a criminal investigation.